chen-dawn/SPICE/process_fastq/README.md

 /broad/dawnccle/processed_data/latest/all_sample_reps_5ss.csv
 ```

-# Statistics of differential splicing using rMATS-STAT pipeline.
+# Statistics of differential splicing using the rMATS-STAT pipeline

 Here we use the [rMATS-STAT](https://github.com/Xinglab/rMATS-STAT) pipeline to calculate the differential splicing statistics.
 I made some changes to this script to remove most of the print statements.
 Some of the files are named with "Pairiadise" but that's incorrect, just ignore - we are really running the standalone rMATS-STAT package and I just didn't change the name of the scripts.